-Multi-path interference is caused by portions of RF energy arriving at the receiver's antenna at slightly different times.
+Multi-path interference is when portions of RF energy arriving at the receiver's antenna at slightly different times.
 You may remember an example of this as "ghosts" in the analog TV days.
 Radio waves always travel as straight lines, so to get around a corner they must bounce.
 As a transmitted wave spreads, it encounters surfaces that reflect or absorb different parts of the wave.
 As these waves bounce off of and around surfaces, they arrive at the receiver at slightly different times and thus out of phase—creating dropouts and dead-spots for wireless microphones.
 Also the polarity of the wave flips 180 degrees every time it reflects off a surface.
 When these signals mix in your antenna they almost always cause signal cancellation and therefore drop outs.
 This is a common problem for wireless microphone systems indoors, where there are a multitude of opportunities for RF to reflect off surfaces.

-Curing multi-path interference is usually easy.
+Reducing multi-path interference is usually straight forward.
 The diversity microphone receiver was designed to reduce interference caused by multi-path, and virtually all professional mic systems use this scheme today.
 They use two antennas that have different perspectives, instead of one, and employ a switching function that discriminates between the relative strength of the two signals.
 The odds that a null develops at both antennas is much lower than with a single antenna.
 Manufacturers use multiple schemes for diversity and some work better than others.

 However, the design of the diversity receiver can solve one problem while introducing another: a poor signal will often cause the system to rapidly switch back and forth between antennas, leading to quick dropouts and "swooshing" sounds caused by switching noise.

-If your system encounters multi-path interference the first thing to do is to re-locate your receivers—or better yet, install a good remote antenna system.
-A polarization diversity antenna like the Diversity Fin or Diversity Architectural will eliminate cross polarization dropouts by providing the receiver with an improved signal on both branches of the diversity switching function.
+If your system encounters multi-path interference the first thing to do is to relocate your receivers—or better yet, install a good remote antenna system.
+Employing a polarization diversity antenna like the Diversity Fin or Diversity Architectural will eliminate cross polarization dropouts by providing the receiver with an improved signal on both branches of the diversity switching function.
 It doesn't drop out!
 This causes receivers to maintain quality signal without all the switching and signal dropouts.
 For additional information about polarization diversity and its advantages be sure to download our free eBook on that topic here.

 2. Noise Floor and Interference

 It's important to understand that all environments are a soup of radio waves.
-Most of that energy is caused by other electronic devices emitting stray (unintended) RF—computers, hair dryers, pencil sharpeners, lighting, power supplies—just about any powered device.
+Most of that energy is caused by other electronic devices emitting stray (unintended) RF—computers, video walls, LED lighting, power supplies, anything with a motor —just about any powered device.
 And even in the remotest desert, cosmic radiation and natural radiation generated by the earth causes noise.
 Worse yet, noise is often intermittent- present during show time but gone the next day.
 We cover other common sources of interference for wireless mics in a post here.

 An RF system—like a wireless microphone—needs a sufficient signal-to-noise ratio (AKA - carrier-to-noise ratio) to stay above this ever-present ambient noise “floor.”
 Maintaining high signal-to-noise ratio for your wireless mics is aided by isolating the signal and directing it to only where it is needed.
 In general, the closer the wireless receivers (or remote antennas) are to the wireless mics, the better.
-This gives your transmitter and receiver a shorter distance and stronger signal, which presents a higher signal over the noise floor, which usually doesn't change, at the receiver.
+This provides the transmitter and receiver a shorter distance and stronger signal, which presents a higher signal over the noise floor, which usually doesn't change, at the receiver.

 3. Intermodulation Distortion and Frequency Coordination

 Frequency coordination is essential in wireless systems (now easier than ever with RF Venue's Wireless System Builder) to avoid not only third party transmitters but also the harmful effects of Intermodulation Distortion (also referred to as IMD or "intermod").
 IMD is the result of two or more signals passing through a non-linear device, such as a diode or an amplifier.
-IMD manifests as ghost signals from wireless mic bodypacks or handheld transmitters.
+IMD manifests as ghost signals from wireless mic bodypack or handheld transmitters.
 These appear at predictable frequencies in the RF spectrum.
 If these ghosts are too close to one of the frequencies used by your microphone, audible distortion can result.

-By carefully selecting frequencies, you can force the distortion to occur only at frequencies that we don’t care about, and avoid those interference events.
-This is most commonly achieved through determining an "intermod-free" set of frequencies, which can be accomplished through various software tools like RF Venue's Wireless System Builder, or Shure's Wireless Workbench, IAS, and even onboard some receivers.
+By carefully selecting frequencies you can force the IM to occur only at frequencies that we don’t care about, and avoid those interference events altogether.
+This is most commonly achieved through determining an "intermod-free" set of frequencies, which can be accomplished through various software tools like RF Venue's Wireless System Builder, or Shure's Wireless Workbench, IAS, Wireless Manager and even onboard some receivers.
 But getting an elegant solution from these programs requires providing them with the best possible data.
 Many users connect their receivers as the scanning input, but remember, a receiver can only input the band it can receive and so no out of band information is provided for the calculations.

-The importance of frequency coordination in today's scene can not be understated as the wireless landscape continues to evolve as more and more devices competing for less available spectrum.
+The importance of frequency coordination in today's scene can not be understated as the wireless landscape continues to evolve with more and more devices competing for less available spectrum.
 Moving towards the July 2020 deadline for repacking the UHF band, it may become very difficult to use wireless mics without the frequency selections derived by these algorithms.
 So with each new spectrum change the challenges faced by audio professionals multiply.
-Thankfully, new methods and technologies are emerging to confront these problems and narrow the gap between the performance of wired and wireless systems.
+But thankfully, new methods and technologies are emerging to confront these problems and narrow the gap between the performance of wired and wireless systems.
 Be sure to examine other posts in our blog and subscribe to get bi-monthly updates on the latest.